Free • No signup Fix Rejected visa photo · Free

 Do I need to mark anything before fixing my rejected visa photo?

 No. Just describe exactly what needs fixing: 'replace background with pure white' or 'remove shadows from face.'
 The AI understands visa compliance requirements and handles it automatically.
-Only use markers if you need to target a specific shadow or problem area after your first attempt.

 Will this actually meet official visa and passport requirements?